ovh/python-ovh/README.rst

 Installation
 ============

-The python wrapper works with Python 2.7 and Python 3.4+.
+The python wrapper works with Python 3.6+.

 The easiest way to get the latest stable release is to grab it from `pypi
 <https://pypi.python.org/pypi/ovh>`_ using ``pip``.